ibm-cloud-docs/assistant/dialog-methods.md

 }
 ```

-If a node earlier in the tree defines a text response of `I'm happy to help.` and then jumps to a node with the JSON output object defined above, then  only `Have a great day.` is displayed as the response.
+If a node earlier in the tree defines a text response of `I'm happy to help.` and then jumps to a node with the JSON output object defined earlier, then  only `Have a great day.` is displayed as the response.
 The `I'm happy to help.` output is not displayed, because it is cleared and replaced with the text response from the node that is calling the `clear()` method.

 ### JSONObject.has(String)
 {: #dialog-methods-objects-jsonobject-has}